tldr-pages/tldr/pages/common/npm.md

 # npm

+> JavaScript and Node.js package manager.
-> Node package manager, to manage Node.js projects and install module dependencies.
+> Manage Node.js projects and their module dependencies.

-- Create a new project in the current folder:

-`npm init`

 - Download all dependencies referenced in package.json: